Why buy anything plastic when you can easily achieve these plastic free Christmas decoration ideas yourself?

 Tied with lush ribbons, these make a simple, natural, tree decoration.
 And plus, it’s fun to go for a walk in a local forest to ‘hunt’ for them!
 Tie the ribbon around the base of the cone, and then tie some twine at the base of the ribbon to attach to the tree.

 5. Adorable groundnut ‘men’

-6. Simple candy canes
+6. Simple sugar candy canes

 7. Dried oranges

 They look great, and the smell is wonderful!
 Slit the sides of an orange just as in the photo below, and bake on a very low heat for 2 hours.
 Loop some string through the top and tie to the tree.
-The house will smell great for days to come.
+The house will smell wonderful for days to come.
 This works perfectly with lemons and limes, too.

 8. Pine planters